emilio-lovarela/AG_Oertel_software_emilio/README.md

 If you haven't already installed Python 3, you can download and install it from [here](https://www.python.org/downloads/).

 3. **Install Python 3 Package Dependencies**
-Navigate to the directory containing this repository's files (where `requirements.txt` is located) using the command prompt or Terminal.
+Navigate to the directory containing this repository (where `requirements.txt` is located) using the command prompt or Terminal.
 Then, install the required dependencies by running the following command: `pip install -r requirements.txt`

 ## How to use It